jake-knerr/js-style-guide/README.md

 When adding a folder name, changing the name from a plural to a singular and vice-versa is fine.
 E.G. `/services` could become `mysql-service` singular.

+Sometimes, a descriptive name is a combination of the parent folder(s) names.

 Always add the folder names as postfixes rather than prefixes.

 > Why only add folders as postfixes?
 Because the name reads from the most descriptive to the least descriptive words.
 A reader may recognize the file from the initial part of the name and stop reading the name.